-National data also shows that more Vermont youth and young adults are drinking alcohol compared to the country overall.
+National data also shows that Vermonters in all age groups - youth (12-17), young adults (18-25), and adults (26+) drink alcohol compared to the country overall.
 People who begin drinking before age 15 are four times more likely to develop alcohol dependence than those who begin drinking at 21.

-It is important to look at the reasons Vermonters are drinking more frequently and drinking more alcohol per sitting than other Americans.
+It is important to understand the reasons Vermonters are drinking more frequently and drinking more alcohol per sitting than other Americans.
 The Health Department is monitoring how our efforts are making a positive difference with young people drinking underage, and to encourage responsible drinking among legal age Vermonters.

 A standard drink contains 0.6 ounces (14.0 grams or 1.2 tablespoons) of pure alcohol.
 A standard drink is: